 Metro has a clear need to explicitly focus its equity efforts on communities that have been dispossessed, marginalized, or excluded by our region's history of white male domination, only briefly described in the preceding section of this report.
-Social and economic capital, and therefore access to opportunity and prosperity, is acquired and passed on over generations, and barriers to intergenerational prosperity cannot be addressed by an approach that ignores this historical reality.
+Social and economic capital, and therefore access to opportunity and prosperity, is acquired and passed on over generations, and barriers to intergenerational prosperity - disparities in power and privilege both past and present - cannot be addressed by an approach that ignores this historical reality.